Kasey Keller: Broadcasting career

 Keller joined the Seattle Sounders FC broadcast team as a color commentator alongside play-by-play announcer Ross Fletcher in 2012.
 He remained with the club through the 2022 season, when Apple TV's MLS Season Pass took over from local broadcasters.
 Keller also worked on ESPN broadcasts as a color commentator and studio analyst for various international tournaments and ESPN FC programs.

 Personal life

 Keller resides in Seattle with his wife Kristin and their two children, twins born on August 26, 1997.
 Keller has lived in London, Madrid, and Germany, where he and his family lived in a 1,000-year-old castle.

 During his time abroad, Keller has learned to speak German and Spanish fluently.

 He told the New York Times that he turned down offers from several European clubs to sign with Seattle for the sake of his children, who have attended a new school with every transfer he has made.
-Keller has been featured on ESPN as a soccer analyst.
+In another interview, Keller revealed that he wrote two academic papers on Millwall hooliganism, an experience had during his playing career at the English club to earn a degree in Sociology.

+A street adjacent to Keller's alma mater, North Thurston High School in Olympia, Washington, was renamed to "Kasey Keller Drive" in the 2000s.

 In April 2016, Keller and his former USMNT goalkeeper teammate Marcus Hahnemann became coaches of the boys' soccer team at Newport High School in Bellevue, Washington.